-In the UK, manufacturers of fixed suppression systems for fire fighting have been using HFCs as an alternative to Halons for the past 7-8 years.
-Fluorocarbons currently take up some 25% of the market that would have previously been covered by Halons.
-This is primarily due to the
+In the UK, manufacturers of fixed suppression systems for fire fighting have been using HFCs as an alternative to Halons for the past 11-12 years.
+Fluorocarbons currently take up a significant proportion of the market that would have previously been covered by Halons.
+This is primarily due to the specific requirements of certain industries where the use of HFCs is seen as necessary to reduce fire risks.
+Such systems have much faster discharge and suppression times, and do not damage equipment.